actualbudget/docs/docs/Getting-Started/sync.md

 ### This file is not a cloud file

-A "cloud file" is a file that has been registered with our server and is currently syncing data.
+A "cloud file" is a file that has been registered with your server and is currently syncing data.
 Sometimes a file hasn't been registered yet so it can't send any data to sync.

 Usually this happens when a new file is created when there is no internet connection.
-In that case, it creates a local file but our server doesn't know anything about it.
+In that case, it creates a local file but the server doesn't know anything about it.
 When you are online you need to register it.

-Local files without syncing are not supported.
-Even if you don't sync to multiple devices, syncing to our server creates a backup of your data and you never have to worry about losing it.
-If you are worried about privacy, enable end-to-end encryption.

 ### Syncing has been reset on this cloud file